Deep Learning for Hate Speech Detection: A Comparative Study: Conclusions and Discussions

 \end{itemize}

 Although the transformers-based hate speech detectors show promising performance, they are still weak in terms of macro $F_1$ performance (\eg, the best performer gains a macro $F_1$ of 0.68 on the Founta dataset and 0.90 on the TSA dataset), indicating the great difficulty in achieving high precision and recall rates of identifying the minority hatred tweets from the massive tweets.
-Another major challenge lies at domain generalization ability.
-It is difficult to collect a dataset that well covers all possible properties of hate speech in social media, which may lead to a domain difference between the source data that the detectors are trained on and the target data that the detectors are applied to.
-Thus, it is important for the detectors to have good domain generalization ability in practice.
+Another major challenge lies in domain generalization ability is that it is difficult to collect a dataset that well covers all possible properties of hate speech in social media, which may lead to a domain difference between the source data and the target data.
+Thus, it is important for detectors to have a good domain generalization ability in practice.
 However, as shown in our results, there is still a large gap between the same-domain performance and the cross-domain performance.
 These two challenges present some important opportunities to further promote the development and deployment of hate speech detection techniques.